-Jumolhari Trek is a nine day trek starting in Paro at Drugyal and ends in Thimphu at Dodena.
-In total it is a fourteen day package with includes sightseeing in Paro and Thimphu.
+The Jumolhari Trek is a nine-day trek starting in Paro at Drugyal and ending in Thimphu at Dodena.
+In total, it is a fourteen-day package that includes sightseeing in Paro and Thimphu.
 In the trek, we get the opportunity to cross two passes at Jangothang.
-It is a wonderful view of Jumolhari Mountain at jangothang.
+It is a wonderful view of Jumolhari Mountain at Jangothang.
 The highest point of the trek is at 4115 meters.
-Even though, it is a strenuous trek, it is popular among many with the flora, fauna and natural beauty that we get the opportunity to encounter.
+Even though it is a strenuous trek, it is popular among many because of the flora, fauna, and natural beauty that we get the opportunity to encounter.

 The Jumolhari Round Trek begins at Drukgyal at a height of 2580 meters, not before a two day sightseeing of Paro and its surrounding bounties of historical value.
 Then, we hike to places Like Shana along the Paro River, Thangthangka where we pass through heavily forested areas of fantastic flora and fauna, Jangothang where we get the opportunity of a pretty valley, Lingshi; here we get through our first high altitude pass and see some wonderful glaciers.
 Then it’s Shodu where we get the opportunity of getting a firsthand wonderful and unabridged sight of Mount.
 Jumolhari, Tserim Kang and Masagang from one vantage point.
 Then it is onto Barshong where it is the treat of a juniper, alphine and rhododendron forest with glimpses of a few waterfalls and Dolamkencho.
 The hike finally ends at Dodena after which it is a day or so at Thimphu where you get a taste of the Capital first hand and a number of excursions to make the Jumolhari Round Trek a memorable experience to go down in your book of wonderful trekking experiences.

 1. Day one – Arrival at Paro 2280m